Check out the Big picture behind the Gen1 conversion before diving in too deep into tooling.

 The developers working with the conversions should really master our developer certifications to level III first because it is really easy to "leave performance on the floor" by not knowing about the target system's capabilities.

-- RPA training courses and certifications
+- Automation training courses and certifications

 Ideally, they will also understand the logic of the existing tooling, at least superficially.
 The conversion process should have clear access to the people who know and can use the old tool.